chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     identifier = "automate/deploy_high_availability/migration/ha_automate_to_automate_ha.md Automate to Automate HA" weight = 220
 +++

 {{< warning >}}

+- Automate 4.x will not be available for download before the end of September 2022.
+We are working on making the upgrade process a seamless experience.
+Until then, you can download Automate 3.0.49.
+Please get in touch with support for more information.

+{{< /warning >}}

+{{< warning >}}

 - Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with